Not a Member?

 Adverse reactions that occurred in >2% of patients are shown in Table 3.

-The following adverse events have been observed with post-approval use of leuprolide acetate in pediatric patients.
+The following adverse reactions have been identified during post-approval use of leuprolide acetate or LUPRON DEPOT-PED in pediatric patients.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Allergic reactions: anaphylactic, rash, urticaria, and photosensitivity reactions.

 General: chest pain, weight increase, decreased appetite, fatigue.

 Musculoskeletal and Connective Tissue: tenosynovitis-like symptoms, severe muscle pain, arthralgia, epiphysiolysis, muscle spasms, myalgia.

 Published literature and postmarketing reports indicate that bone mineral density may decrease during GnRH therapy in pediatric patients with central precocious puberty.
 Published studies indicate that after discontinuation of therapy, subsequent bone mass accrual is preserved and peak bone mass in late adolescence does not seem to be affected.